waggle-sensor/sage-website/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 Choose from 1, 2, 3, 4 [1]: 4
 ```

-If this succeeds, a new `app_tutorial` directory will be created with the following files:
+If this succeeds, a new `app-tutorial` directory will be created with the following files:

 | Name | Description |
 |------|-------------|